The Shelby County decision

 be made, such as changes affecting voting precincts, polling places, and absentee voting locations.

-If these changes have been finalized, the jurisdiction should submit them for Section 5 review
+If these changes have been finalized, the jurisdiction should submit them for administrative review

 with its redistricting submission.
 The related voting change need not have been adopted by the